jrgreen/jrgreen.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='umb.edu'>University of Massachusetts Boston</a>.
-Address.
-Contacts.
-Motto.
-Etc.
+subtitle: <a href='https://www.umb.edu/'>at the University of Massachusetts Boston</a>

 profile:
   align: right